Chairing a 12-Step Meeting

 Chairing - A opportunity for Humilty to shine

-Chairing a meeting is an opportunity, for the person providing this service to the group, to demonstrate humility in action:
+Chairing a meeting is an opportunity, for the person providing this service to the group, to demonstrate humility in action.
+Here are some suggestions:

 - forgoing their own opportunity to share in order to give maximum opportunity for other people present to share

-- listening intently to each sharing, and keeping their opinions to themselves
+- listening intently to each sharing, with chairperson keeping their opinions to themselves

 - feeling the presence of everyone present

-- opening the meeting, at some stage, to people who feel a need or a desire to share
+- the chairperson asks if there are people present who feel a need or a desire to share

 - resisting personal biases, or cronyism in asking people to share